ANickow/pacman/README.txt

         DONE - Display/Update Score
         DONE - Set to traditional board
-        DONE - Gif for Pac-Man that rotates on key press
-        - Add fruit for more points
+        DONE - Gif for Pac-Man that rotates on key press DONE - Add fruit for more points
          - Start/Refresh button

     Bonus features (from cohort):
         - Ghosts that chase you